edkedk99/awesome-hledger/README.md

 - [hledger-args](https://github.com/edkedk99/hledger-args) - replacement for hledger command file using custom directives inside the journal file.
 Also provides an interactive report with placeholders to generate prompts.
 - [hledger2psql](https://github.com/edkedk99/hledger2psql) - Export a hledger journal file to a postgresql database to be used in data visualization software.
 Included docker-compose file for *Apache Superset*.
 - [hledger-lots](https://edkedk99.github.io/hledger-lots/) - View financial indicator including market price, profit and XIRR for one commodity or all commodities in a tabular form.
+- [hledger-forecast](https://github.com/olimorris/hledger-forecast) - A wrapper which builds on hledger's forecasting capability using a yaml config file.
+Adds functionality for future cost rises (e.g. inflation) and the automatic tracking of planned transactions.

 ## Price Fetching